pulp/pulpproject.org/about-pulp-3.md

 * [Client bindings](https://docs.pulpproject.org/client_bindings.html) make Pulp’s API language agnostic, requiring no customization.
 * Browseable, auto-documented, OpenAPI.
 * Python’s PyPI replaces RPMs as the main packaging method, which allows for easy installation across Linux distributions.
-* Improvements to the Plug-in API ensures compatibility with Pulp core and has led to [an increasing list of Plug-ins](/pulp-3-plugins/).
+* Improvements to the Plugin API ensures compatibility with Pulp core and has led to [an increasing list of Plugins](/content-plugins/).

 ### Functionality that has been dropped or replaced entirely with Pulp 3